nextstrain/forecasts-viz/api.md

 ### @nextstrain/evofr-viz~TimePoint : <code>Map</code>
-An data point representing a model estimate at a certain date
+An data point representing a model estimate at a certain date Extra properties (e.g. "freq") are added in a data-dependent manner.

 **Kind**: inner typedef of [<code>@nextstrain/evofr-viz</code>](#module_@nextstrain/evofr-viz)
 **Properties**